edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

 The icons that you see may include the following:

 * A plus sign (+), together with the number of votes the post has received.
-  Click this icon to vote for the post or response.
+  Select this icon to vote for the post or response.
 For more information, see :ref:`Vote for Posts or Responses`.

 * A star (posts only).
-Click this icon if you want to follow the post.
+Select this icon if you want to follow the post.
 For more information, see :ref:`Follow Posts`.

 * A check mark (responses only).
 For questions, the student who posted the question, or discussion team member, can use this icon to indicate that the response is correct.
 For more information, see :ref:`Answer Questions`.

 * An ellipsis, or "more", icon (...).
-When you click this icon, you may see several additional options:
+When you select this icon, you may see several additional options:

   * **Edit**.
 This option is only visible if you are the author of the post, response, or comment.
 You can change the text of your contribution, or, for posts, you can change the type of post.
 For more information, see :ref:`Edit or Delete`.

   * **Delete**.
 This option is only visible if you are the author of the post, response, or comment.
 For more information, see :ref:`Edit or Delete`.

   * **Report**.
 You can use this option to report an inappropriate post, response, or comment.
 For more information, see :ref:`Report Discussion Misuse`.